Providing a Safe Investment Environment

 § 1995 : Established as a private shareholding company.

-• To increase the investment awareness of the local community and enhance PEX relations with local, Arab and international economic institutions and forums.
+- To increase the investment awareness of the local community and enhance PEX relation with local, regional and international financial institutions and Associations.

-• To increase the depth of the exchange by continuously listing new companies and providing new and diverse financial tools and services.
+- To increase market depth and provide new and diverse financial tools and services.

 There are many reasons to invest in the Palestine Exchange: